Gilded Age: Career paths

 The railroads invented the career path in the private sector for both blue- and white-collar workers.
-Railroading became a lifetime career for young men; women were almost never hired.
-A typical career path would see a young man hired at age 18 as a shop laborer, be promoted to skilled mechanic at age 24, brakemen at 25, freight conductor at 27, and passenger conductor at age 57.
-White-collar careers paths likewise were delineated.
+Railroading became a lifetime career for young men; women were rarely hired.
+A typical career path would see a young man hired at age 18 as a shop laborer and promoted to skilled mechanic at age 24, brakeman at 25, freight conductor at 27, and passenger conductor at age 57.
+White-collar career paths likewise were delineated.
 Educated young men started in clerical or statistical work and moved up to station agents or bureaucrats at the divisional or central headquarters.

 At each level they had more and more knowledge, experience, and human capital.
-They were very hard to replace, and were virtually guaranteed permanent jobs and provided with insurance and medical care.
+They were very hard to replace and were virtually guaranteed permanent jobs and provided with insurance and medical care.
 Hiring, firing, and wage rates were set not by foremen, but by central administrators, to minimize favoritism and personality conflicts.
 Everything was done by the book, whereby an increasingly complex set of rules dictated to everyone exactly what should be done in every circumstance, and exactly what their rank and pay would be.
 By the 1880s the career railroaders were retiring, and pension systems were invented to provide for them.

-Love-hate relationship with the railroads
+Railroad controversy

 America developed a love-hate relationship with railroads.
 Boosters in every city worked feverishly to make sure the railroad came through, knowing their urban dreams depended upon it.
 The mechanical size, scope, and efficiency of the railroads made a profound impression; people dressed in their Sunday best to go down to the terminal to watch the train come in.
 Travel became much easier, cheaper, and more common.
 Shoppers from small towns could make day trips to big city stores.
 Hotels, resorts, and tourist attractions were built to accommodate the demand.
 The realization that anyone could buy a ticket for a thousand-mile trip was empowering.
 Historians Gary Cross and Rick Szostak argue: